thiagovalentedasilva/google-meet-transcriber/README.md

 ________________________________________________________________________________________________________________________

-# google-meet-transcriber
-Google Chrome extension to transcribe Google Meet meetings and save them as TXT files.

 # Google Meet Transcriber

 Google Meet Transcriber is a Google Chrome extension that transcribes Google Meet meetings, recording the time (hh:mm:ss), speaker's name, and the spoken caption in a TXT file.
 The file is saved with the current date and time.